Generic Name: ertugliflozin and metformin (er-too-gli-FLOE-zin, met-FOR-min hye-droe-KLOR-ide) (Oral route)

 Let your doctor or dentist know you are using this medicine.
-Your doctor may advise you to stop using this medicine before you have major surgery or diagnostic tests, especially tests that use a contrast dye.
+Your doctor may advise you to stop using this medicine at least 4 days before you have major surgery or diagnostic tests, especially tests that use a contrast dye.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).

 Do not drink a lot of alcohol while you are using this medicine.
 Heavy alcohol use can increase your risk for lactic acidosis.

 There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says you have diabetes with a list of all your medicines.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.